lethang7794/devops-book/chap-05.md

 [^1]: Most systems maintain an audit log that records _**who** performed **what**_ actions in that system.
 [^2]: Digital signature system and public-key encryption system are 2 type of systems that use public-key cryptography (asymmetric cryptography).
 [^3]: OIDC token is a JSON Web Token - a JSON object that contains _claims_ (data that being asserted)
+[^4]: Stateless apps are apps that don’t need to persist (across deployments) any of the data that they store on their local hard drives (e.g., most web frontend apps are stateless)
+[^5]: Stateful apps are apps that need to persist (across deployments) any of the data that they store on their local hard drives (e.g., any sort of database or distributed data system).